 While a volatility ratio measures the volatility of an individual share against a benchmark, investors typically use a volatility index to gauge the volatility of the benchmark itself against its historical levels.
-Volatility by its nature is unpredictable.
+Volatility, by nature, is unpredictable.

 Take the ASX 200’s performance in 2020 and 2021 as an example.

 In contrast, 2021 has been a fairly smooth run for the ASX 200 thus far.
-The ASX 200 has appreciated by around 12% over the year to September, with no major market corrections or crashes.
-As such, we can describe 2021 so far as a year of relative ‘low volatility’.
+The ASX 200 has appreciated by 10.8% over the year to early December, with no major market corrections or crashes.
+As such, we can describe 2021 so far as a year of relative low volatility.